To be honest writing précis essays is challenging if you do not know what you are doing.

 According to the Dictionary, a précis is a “concise summary of essential points, statements, or fact.”

-Many people confuse a paraphrase with a précis.
+Whatever you call it do not confuse a paraphrase with a précis.

 What is the difference between a paraphrase and a précis?